Linuszand/bookproject-1/APIdocumentation_and_testdocumentation/APIdocumentation.md

 http://localhost:3457/api/owners | to get a list of all owners

-Add an {id} to the end of the endpoint to get one book, author or owner and not a list.
+Add an {id} to the end of an endpoint to get one book, author or owner and not a list.

 example: http://localhost:3457/api/books/644691a8f8fdbc7b4399669e
 ```